NKI-Pathology/QDNAseqFlow/README.md

 3. Via a Batch file (.bat, on Windows only)
 Edit the bat file with a text editor to adjust the path to your R-installation.
 Please note that the path must not contain white spaces, which means that R can not be installed at the default location on "program files", because otherwise no packages can be installed or compiled.
 This is ridiculous, please ask the R-developers.

-**Required R-version etc.**
-R: We have made most tests with R 3.4.1.
-It might work with older R versions but the risk is that some required libraries might not be available.
-Java: You need to hava java installed.
-Make sure it is in your path.
-On Windows, this is done like here: https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html

 **Dewaving  step (optional in script 3)**
 The dewaving step is optional.
 Although it relies on published code (NoWave program), right now we only have one proprietary reference dataset available that is based on NGS data.
 We would need normal samples, ideally for every tumor type and are currently looking for such data (if you can help us, please let us know).
 For now, running the dewave step requires a key, due to the proprietary reference data.